apollographql/apollo-kotlin/design-docs/Normalized cache pagination.md

 The field containing the first page was overwritten by the second page.

-This is because the field name is now the same for all pages and the default merging strategy is to overwrite existing fields with the new value.
+This is because the field key is now the same for all pages and the default merging strategy is to overwrite existing fields with the new value.

 #### Record merging